ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 ## Backporting changes from WordPress

+Since the release of ClassicPress version 2 in February 2024, ClassicPress version 1 is not under active development anymore.

-ClassicPress version `1.0.0` is a fork of [WordPress `4.9.x`](https://github.com/ClassicPress/ClassicPress/tree/LAST_WP_COMMIT).
+ClassicPress version 2.0.0 is a fork of WordPress 6.2.x.
 Since then, a number of changes have been made to WordPress for performance, bugfixes or new features.

-ClassicPress `1.x.x` is committed to keeping backward compatibility with the WordPress 4.9 branch.
-However, we're also open to merging bugfixes and enhancements from later versions of WordPress, **as long as the review criteria listed above are met**.
+ClassicPress 2.x.x is committed to keeping backward compatibility with the WordPress 6.2 branch.

 Changes must be proposed and reviewed **individually** - long lists of tickets or changesets from individual WordPress versions don't give us what we need in order to plan and understand each change well.

 If you're not sure about any of that, then it's a good idea to ask first.
 A good way is to create an issue for the specific change you're interested in, along with links to the relevant WordPress changesets and tickets, and any other information you have about how the change works.

 There are some changes that we already know we want to backport because they fit into our plans for future versions of ClassicPress.
-You can find some examples under the [`WP backport` label](https://github.com/ClassicPress/ClassicPress/labels/WP%20backport).

-You can see a list of all WordPress changes since the fork, along with information about which ones have already been included in ClassicPress, at [backports.classicpress.net](https://backports.classicpress.net).
+You can see a list of all WordPress changes since the fork, along with information about which ones have already been included in ClassicPress, at GitHub under the [WP backport label](https://github.com/ClassicPress/ClassicPress/labels/type%3A%20wp%20backport).

 ### Making a backport PR